Leak Issues with Coloplast 15521 Pouches - Manufacturing Flaw?

 River Birch

-Is it me or is it a manufacturing flaw at the edge of Coloplast 15521 one-piece pouches?
+Is it me or is it a manufacturing flaw at the edge of Coloplast 15521 one piece pouches?
 I have an ileostomy with mostly watery output.
-Every few months, I have a leak always at the right edge of the pouch.
-I can't see exactly where it is coming from, but it is approximately one inch below the visible flange from the front, at or close to the right edge.
+Every few months I have a leak always at the right edge of the pouch.
+I can't see exactly where it is coming from but it is approximately one inch below the visible flange from the front, at or close to the right edge.
 I coated the tips of the scissors with nail polish so there isn't a sharp point that can poke a tiny hole when I cut the stoma opening.
-But if it's a manufacturing flaw, wouldn't that also happen on the left side sometimes?
-So now I know not to apply a new pouch before I go to work because duct tape wasn't effective at stopping a leak the one time that I experimented with that.
+But if it's a manufacturing flaw wouldn't that also happen on the left side sometimes?
+So now I know to not apply a new pouch before I go to work because duct tape wasn't effective at stopping a leak the one time that I experimented with that.

 Gray Logo for MeetAnOstoMate